Gothic-Modding-Community/gmc/docs/zengin/scripts/externals/mis.md

 # Mis functions

 !!!
 Warning
-    These mission external functions are part of a cut feature in ZenGin, they are deprecated and udefined behaviour.
+    These mission external functions are part of a cut feature in ZenGin, they are deprecated and should not be used.
 To add quests use [Log functions](../externals/log.md) instead.

 ## Deprecated